• Skip to primary navigation

 I am not a fan of the spices, can I remove them from the recipe?

 Yes, of course.
-You can replace the spices with 1 tsp of vanilla paste or the beans of half vanilla pod.
+You can replace the spices with 1 teaspoon of vanilla paste or the beans of half vanilla pod.

 Pumpkin Chocolate Muffins